 "Wait, you're Nievita!?"
 Ruby exclaimed, pointing at the very red Weiss, "No wonder you looked so familiar!
 I've seen you in a couple pictures in Baltazar and Cody's room every time we visit."

 "Yup, that right Sis," Yang conformed, "Leti even showed us a photo album with her and Sparky together when they were kids and she always called her Nievita whenever she's talking about her, remember?
-It was when Cody and Sparky left with their uncle and sister to some tropical island for the summer a couple years back."
+It was when Cody and Sparky left with their dad and sister to some tropical island for the summer a couple years back."

 "Oh I remember that!"
 Ruby shouted and turned to the still blushing teens, "You two looked so cute together in those pictures, playing in the grass and sleeping on the sofa and…"